 • Operational data is used for day-to-day transactions and needs to be fresh—for example, product inventory and bank balance.
 Such data is captured in real-time using Online Transaction Processing (OLTP) systems.

-• Analytical data is used by businesses to find insights about customer behavior, product performance, and forecasting.
+• Businesses use analytical data to gain insights into customer behavior, product performance, and forecasting.
 It includes data collected over a period of time and is usually stored in OLAP (Online Analytical Processing) systems, warehouses, or data lakes.

 Databases are the most efficient way to permanently store and fetch operational and analytical data digitally.